apache/hudi/website/docs/presto_hudi_connector.md

 # Presto Hudi Connector

 ##Overview

-The **Presto Hudi Connector** enables querying Hudi tables synced to Hive metastore.
-The connector usesthe metastore only to track partition locations.
+The **Presto Hudi Connector** enables querying Hudi tables synced to a Hive metastore.
+The connector uses the metastore only to track partition locations.
 It makes use of the underlying Hudi filesystem and input formats to list data files.
 To learn more about the design of the connector, please check out [RFC-40](https://github.com/apache/hudi/blob/master/rfc/rfc-44/rfc-44.md).

 ##Requirements

 To use Hudi, we need:

 * Network access from the Presto coordinator and workers to the distributed object storage.